Learn to Row

 What is included?

-We offer a 6-part course with a focus on sculling.
-In the first session, you will learn the basic rowing techniques on an indoor rowing machine, as well as, become familiar with our rowing shed and rowing boats.
-In sessions 2-6 you will be rowing in beautiful Blackwattle Bay (unless the weather won’t allow doing so).
-You will be allocated a team of two or four rowers and step by step we will teach you how to row.
-The course is run by one of our coaches and a small number of volunteers (experienced rowers).
-They will help you through these six weeks and keep you safe and dry.
+We offer an 8-part course with a focus on sculling (+ sweep-oar rowing for adults).
+In the first couple of sessions, you will learn the basic rowing techniques on an indoor rowing machine and get familiar with the rowing shed and boats.
+In sessions 3-8, you will be rowing on the beautiful Blackwattle Bay in a team of two or four rowers and step by step we will teach you how to row.
+The course is run by one of our club coaches and a small number of volunteers (experienced rowers).
+They will help you through these 8 weeks to learn the rowing stroke and how to form a crew and keep you safe and dry.

 Course requirements